Skip to main content

 Testosterone is a primary androgen, a key that unlocks specific actions in cells throughout your physiology.
 Its presence is integral to maintaining the structural integrity and function of numerous tissues.
 Think of it as a systems-wide architect and maintenance manager.
 It directs the building of lean muscle mass, including the cardiac muscle itself.

 A heart with adequate androgen receptor stimulation is better equipped to maintain its contractile force and efficiency.
 This same molecule is also involved in the production of red blood cells via erythropoietin, the very cells responsible for transporting oxygen to every part of your body, including the heart muscle.
-When are suboptimal, these foundational processes can become less efficient, contributing to feelings of fatigue and diminished physical capacity.
+When testosterone levels are suboptimal, these foundational processes can become less efficient, contributing to feelings of fatigue and diminished physical capacity.

 A healthy endocrine system provides the necessary signals for maintaining the structural and functional integrity of the heart muscle.